llew2011/HuaWeiVerifier/README.md

 ## HuaWeiVerifier
-Fix only the crash of `Register too manager Broadcast Receivers` on Huawei's mobile phone.
+Fix only the crash of `Register too many Broadcast Receivers` on Huawei's mobile phone.

 ## How to usage
 ```gradle